Tips Bulletin

 Cleaning Stone Bathroom Sinks

 Stone sinks are porous, so they absorb any liquid used in cleaning them.
-Never use chemicals or acidic cleaners for how to get hard water stains off a granite sink.
+Never use chemicals or acidic cleaners to get hard water stains off a granite sink.
 Clean after each use with mild soap and some warm water.
 To disinfect the stone, purchase a special cleaner made for the specific stone.

 Routine Cleaning of a Porcelain Sink

 Cleaning a porcelain sink the right way eliminates stains while maintaining the integrity of the material.
-The best way for how to clean a porcelain kitchen sink or bathroom sink is to wipe it down first using a wet cloth or a sponge.
+The best way to clean a porcelain kitchen sink or bathroom sink is to wipe it down first using a wet cloth or a sponge.

 Remove as much dirt and accumulated gunk as possible, paying close attention to the drain.
 Wiping down is easiest when the sink is dry.
 To loosen soap scum or other hard to remove grime, rinse with hot water before scrubbing.